qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/02_vector_data.rst

 height or depth at each vertex, but not both.

-When a feature's geometry consists of only a single vertex, it is referred to as a **point** feature (see Illustration figure_geometry_point_).
+When a feature's geometry consists of only a single vertex, it is referred to as a **point** feature (see illustration figure_geometry_point_).
 Where the geometry consists of two or more vertices and the first and last vertex are not equal, a **polyline** feature is formed (see illustration figure_geometry_polyline_).
-Where four or more vertices are present, and the last vertex is equal to the first, an enclosed **polygon** feature is formed (see illustration figure_geometry_polygon_).
+Where three or more vertices are present, and the last vertex is equal to the first, an enclosed **polygon** feature is formed (see illustration figure_geometry_polygon_).

 .. _figure_geometry_point: